TheSevenPens/WebDrawTabLagSim/FUTURES.md

 - **Label collision avoidance**: Labels a, b, c can overlap when lag values are small.
 Could dynamically reposition labels based on proximity to each other.
 - **Resize resets animation**: Resizing the window doesn't preserve the visual state well since canvas dimensions change but history positions use old coordinates.
 Could normalize positions to percentages.
 - **Brush trail wrapping**: At very high speeds, the brush trail can loop over itself in ways that look odd.
 Could limit trail length dynamically based on speed.
+- **Report rate and track sync**: The pre-computed tracks don't account for report rate stepping.
+At low report rates, B's actual path deviates from its smooth track.
+Could compute a stepped version of track B.

 ## Visual Improvements